2016 Kaikōura earthquake: Wellington

 Demolition of the Civic Administration Building in Te Ngākau Civic Square started in April 2024 and was completed in February 2025.

-Christchurch
+Other effects

 Several houses in the coastal suburb of New Brighton in Christchurch were looted after the occupants left because of tsunami risk.

-Regional effects

-Schools and universities across the region were told to remain closed until the situation could be assessed, affecting the end-of-year NCEA and New Zealand Scholarship examinations for secondary school students.

-Exams on the day of the earthquake were cancelled in many schools, including all of Wellington.
+Schools and universities across the Canterbury region were told to remain closed until the situation could be assessed, affecting the end-of-year NCEA and New Zealand Scholarship examinations for secondary school students.
+Exams on the day of the earthquake were cancelled in many schools, including in all of Wellington.
 Students received derived grades for any NCEA exams due to be taken the week of the earthquake.
 Due to New Zealand Scholarship being a competitive award and not having a derived grade process, the history and chemistry exams scheduled for 14 November were instead postponed to a later date.